How to Become a Nursing Home Administrator: Your Guide to This Health Care Career

 Whether you’re interested in starting your career in the business side of healthcare or you’re an experienced healthcare professional looking to change focus, pursuing a career in nursing home administration can be an appealing next step.

 Like with many roles in the healthcare field, there’s opportunity to be found in the coming years as the massive post-WWII baby boom generation continues to age into retirement.
-The Bureau of Labor Statistics (BLS) projects employment of medical and health services managers—a category that includes nursing home administrators—to grow by 32 percent from 2020 to 2030.1 Pair that with a 2020 median annual salary of $89,880 for health services managers in nursing and residential care facilities, and it’s easy to understand how this field may have caught your eye.1
+The Bureau of Labor Statistics (BLS) projects employment of medical and health services managers—a category that includes nursing home administrators—to grow by 32 percent from 2020 to 2030, and it's easy to understand how this field may have caught your eye.1

-Of course, salary figures and employment projections are just a small part of the picture.
+Of course, employment projections is just a small part of the picture.
 If you’re considering this career path, you’ll also want to know more about what the job typically entails and what you’ll need to do to become a nursing home administrator—and we can help with that.
 Read on to learn more about this growing healthcare role.

 What do nursing home administrators do?